gpestana/notes/talks/everyone_is_naked/README.md

 store/lookup request to the closest known peer, a request initiator will eventually learn where a given content is stored in the network, if it exists.
-In sum, DHTs rely on consistent hashing and key-based routing for providing a decentralized key-value store while network peers implement a collaborative routing protocol to learn which peers are responsible for storing a given content.
+In sum, DHTs rely on consistent hashing and key-based routing for providing a decentralized key-value store, while network peers implement a collaborative routing protocol to learn which peers are responsible for storing a given content.

-The collaborative nature of DHTs results on resilient, scalable and decentralized networks where nodes are not required to maintain a complete view of the network while, simultaneously, not relying on central authorities.
+The collaborative nature of DHTs results in resilient, scalable and decentralized networks where nodes are not required to maintain a complete view of the network while, simultaneously, not relying on central authorities.
 These properties make DHTs an important building block for the decentralized web and P2P systems.
-From a privacy perspective, DHTs are a good example of how network peers maintaining a partial view of the network and relying on open collaboration to obtain more information about the network is synonym with metadata leaks, specially when when privacy preserving mechanisms are not baked into the protocol.
+From a privacy perspective, DHTs are a good example of how network peers maintaining a partial view of the network and relying on open collaboration to obtain more information about the network is synonymous with metadata leaks, specially when when privacy preserving mechanisms are not baked into the protocol.